 Here are some suggestions to help establish lasting memories for your children and yourself:

-- Make detailed plans to avoid confusion so that parents and children
+- Make detailed plans to avoid confusion so that

 know exactly what to expect.
 Make sure children know where they will

 be spending the holiday.
 If changes need to be made, discuss with